Hong Kong’s coronavirus surge leaves the most vulnerable without a place to isolate

 This fight has been exceptionally difficult to bear for the city’s most vulnerable residents.

-Sze Lai-shan, vice-chair of Society for Community Organization, said the group has received 400 calls for help from those self-isolating in subdivided apartments and “cage homes” — bed-sized accommodations that have long been the symbol of Hong Kong’s extreme housing situation.
+Sze Lai-shan, deputy director of the Society for Community Organization, said the group has received 400 calls for help from those self-isolating in subdivided apartments and “cage homes” — bed-sized accommodations that have long been the symbol of Hong Kong’s extreme housing situation.

 Those who have fallen ill have waited for days to be taken to a hospital, while surviving without treatment.
 Families relying on a single blue-collar job for income are struggling economically.
 “Without resources or support, they have no money and no way to pay rent and buy food,” Sze said.
 On Wednesday, officials announced the distribution of e-vouchers for all permanent residents to relieve the burden on the unemployed and business owners — but not until April.